natcap/invest.users-guide/source/seasonal_water_yield.rst

 .. math:: Q_{b} = \frac{\sum_{k \in \left\{ \text{pixels in catchment} \right\}}^{}L_{k}}{n_{\text{pixels in catchment}}}
 	:label: (Eq.
 9)

-Attribution value to a pixel is the relative contribution of L to the
+Attribution value to a pixel is the relative contribution of local recharge L on that pixel to the
 baseflow:

 .. math:: V_{R,i} = \frac{L_{i}}{{Q_{b} \times n}_{\text{pixels in catchment}}}